rta-pipe/rta-gui-base/README.md

 This repository contains the new widgets for the rta scientific gui that is based on the [https://github.com/IftachSadeh/ctaOperatorGUI](Iftach's ctaOperatorGUI).

+## Development flow
+* Open branch
+* Develop
+  * Import a new web component from RTA-GUI-components in ctaOperatorGUI
+    * copy the component in the template folder
+    * import the component file in the template/view_common.jinja2 file
+    * create a new widget
+    * add the new widget to the allowed widgets (in ctaGUIUtils/py/utils.py)
+    * add the new widget to the view 300 (in js/utils_setupView.js)
+  * Update the copyTo/copyFrom scripts
+  * Run the scripts in order to import here the new files
+* Commit and push
+* Open pull request
+* When accepted
+  * Checkout on master
+  * git pull
+  * delete branch

 ## How to merge the ctaOperatorGUI with the new widgets
 - Clone the Iftach's ctaOperatorGUI with:
   ```bash